mcarvin8/prepare-salesforce-sandboxes/README.md

 Update the Profile ID and public group ID in the class and test class before deploying to your org.
 Also update the test class users' email for your org.

+The Apex Class assigns the "Author_Apex" permission set available in this repository to each user in the public group.
+Deploy the permission set to your org first or update the Apex Class to assign an existing permission set with similar permissions.

 All users in the public group will receive a password reset email once the sandbox is ready.

 ## Delete Sandboxes